A sticky HDP-HMM with application to speaker diarization: Introduction

 An apparent disadvantage of the HMM framework, however, is that classical treatments of the HMM generally require the number of states to be fixed a priori.
 While standard parametric model selection methods can be adapted to the HMM, there is little understanding of the strengths and weaknesses of such methods in this setting, and practical applications of HMMs generally fix the number of states using ad hoc approaches.
 It is not clear how to adapt HMMs to the diarization problem where the number of speakers is unknown.

-Building on work of~\citet{Beal:02}, \citet{Teh:06} presented a Bayesian nonparametric version of the HMM in which a stochastic process---the \emph{hierarchical Dirichlet process} (HDP)---defines a prior distribution on transition matrices over countably infinite state spaces.
-The resulting \emph{HDP-HMM} is amenable to full Bayesian posterior inference over the number of states in the model.
+Building on the work of \citet{Beal02}, \citet{Teh06} presented a Bayesian nonparametric version of the HMM in which a stochastic process---the \textit{hierarchical Dirichlet process} (HDP)---defi\-nes a prior \mbox{distribution} on transition matrices over countably infinite state spaces.
+The resulting \textit{HDP-HMM} is amenable to full Bayesian posterior inference over the number of states in the model.
 Moreover, this posterior distribution can be integrated over when making predictions, effectively averaging over models of varying complexity.
-The HDP-HMM has shown promise in a variety of applied problems, including visual scene recognition~\citep{Kivinen:07}, music synthesis~\citep{Hoffman:08}, and the modeling of genetic recombination~\citep{Xing:07} and gene expression~\citep{Beal:06}.
+The HDP-HMM has shown promise in a~variety of applied problems, including visual scene recognition~[\citet{Kivinen07}], music synthesis~[\citet{Hoffman08}], and the modeling of genetic recombination~[\citet{Xing07}] and gene expression~[\citet {Beal06}].

 While the HDP-HMM seems like a natural fit to the speaker diarization problem given its structural flexibility, as we show in Section~\ref{sec:SpeakerDiarization}, the HDP-HMM does not yield state-of-the-art performance in the speaker diarization setting.
 The problem is that the HDP-HMM inadequately models the temporal persistence of states.
 This problem arises in classical finite HMMs as well, where semi-Markovian models are often proposed as solutions.
-However, the problem is exacerbated in the nonparametric setting, in which the Bayesian bias towards simpler models is insufficient to prevent the HDP-HMM from giving high posterior probability to models with unrealistically rapid switching.
-This is demonstrated in Fig.~\ref{fig:rapid_dynamics}, where we see that the HDP-HMM sampling algorithm creates redundant states and rapidly switches among them.
+However, the problem is exacerbated in the nonparametric setting, in which the Bayesian bias toward simpler models is insufficient to prevent the HDP-HMM from giving high posterior probability to models with unrealistically rapid switching.
+This is demonstrated in Figure~\ref{fig:rapid_dynamics}, where we see that the HDP-HMM sampling algorithm creates redundant states and rapidly switches among them.
 (The figure also displays results from the augmented HDP-HMM---the ``sticky HDP-HMM'' that we describe in this paper.)
 The tendency to create redundant states is not necessarily a problem in settings in which model averaging is the goal.
-For speaker diarization, however, it is critical to infer the number of speakers as well as the transitions among speakers.
+For speaker diarization, however, it is critical to infer the number of speakers as well as the transitions among speakers.\looseness=-1